 After all, the results you get for your efforts are always worth it!

-Having a knack for writing, a degree in your preferred scientific field, and staying motivated and consistent in finding jobs are just some tools that could help you succeed in freelance writing.
+Having a knack for writing, a degree in your preferred scientific field, and staying motivated and consistent in finding jobs are just some tools that could help you succeed as a freelance science writer.

 While things may seem difficult in the beginning, they’re not.
 If they felt difficult for you, my comprehensive guide on how to become a freelance science writer will help you get through the process!